payola/Payola/docs/user_guide.md

 At the top of the dialog, you have each branch represented by the name of the last plugin in each branch.
 If you hover your mouse over the box representing a branch, that particular branch gets highlighted in the background.
 You need to drag the branch boxes to the input boxes.

 ![Create Analysis - Merging Branches](https://raw.github.com/siroky/Payola/develop/docs/img/screenshots/sample_analysis_merged.png)

+All the inputs needs to be connected to a branch, otherwise, the dialog won't let you to add a merge plugin to your analysis.

 ##### Union